sainevra/sumo_misc/README.md

 - The current architecture assumes blocks of five charging spaces.
 - Results may vary across SUMO versions and operating systems.
 - Calibration and validation against observed traffic and charging data are outside the scope of the included examples.

-## 📚 Citation

-If you use this repository in academic work, please cite the associated paper when its final reference becomes available:

-> J. A. Gallardo-Gómez et al., “A SUMO-Based Framework for City-Wide Traffic Modelling with Electric Vehicle Charging Infrastructure,” forthcoming.

-SUMO should also be cited according to the recommendations of the Eclipse SUMO project.

 ## 🙏 Acknowledgements